galaxyproject/iwc/workflows/amplicon/dada2/README.md

 a collection in sorted order.
 If the input collection would not be sorted then the mergePairs step samples would be mixed up.

-- `FilterAndTrim` Qualitycontrol by filtering and trimming reads
+- `FilterAndTrim` Quality control by filtering and trimming reads
 - `QualityProfile` is called before and after the FilterAndTrim step
 - `Unzip Collection` separates forward and reverse reads (the next steps are evaluated separately on forward and reverse reads)
 - `learnErrors` learn error rates